vmware-tanzu/tanzu-dev-portal/content/outcomes/application-development-rhythm/dev-flow.md

 ## The Agile Developer Workflow

-While the story provides some form of specification or requirement, it is up to the developer to translate the specification of the story into one or more tests and their associated solutions.
+While the story provides a form of specification or requirement, it is up to the developer to translate the specification of the story into one or more tests and their associated solutions.